iamRaavanan/RaavananTheHero/README.md

 # RaavananTheHero
-Game made from scratch witout any licensed engines, or libraries.
+Game made from scratch witout any licensed engine(s), or librarie(s).